HScheiber/Orcinus/README.md

 How to Configure Replacement Onboard Administators
 ==============================

-1. Log into orca2 and access `/tmp/OA_Settings/`
+1. Login to `orca2` and access `/tmp/OA_Settings/`

 2. In this folder you'll find the onboard administator configurations used for previous onboard administator replacements.

 3. Create a new configuration file such as "Pack##_OA_Settings.cfg".
 The file name isn't important but make sure the file extension is `.cfg`.

 4. Compare the differences in settings between two previous examples.
 Adjust your new configuration file accordingly.
-You'll need to set some names and IP addresses for the rack and enclosure.
+You'll need to set some names and IP addresses for the enclosure, rack, and nodes within.
 Make sure at least one admin user has access, e.g.
 ```
 #Create Users